frazer-rbsn/orderedset/README.md

 `OrderedSet` is implemented in pure Swift with no Objective-C constructs.
 `OrderedSet` is a *static set*, i.e. once initialised, it cannot be mutated.
 It is similar to `NSOrderedSet` from Objective-C Foundation.
+`OrderedSet` has no dependencies.
+It does not depend on `Foundation`.

 ## Installation